isfopo/grind/README.md

 # Environments

-A VS Code extension to manage environments from your .env files.
+A VS Code extension to keep track of tasks for the day.

 ## Features

-Describe specific features of your extension including screenshots of your extension in action.
-Image paths are relative to this README file.

 ## Extension Settings